Black Sheep (Nat & Alex Wolff album)

-Black Sheep is the debut studio album by American sibling duo Nat and Alex Wolff, released on October 11, 2011, by Saddleup Records.
+Black Sheep is the debut studio album by American sibling duo Nat & Alex Wolff, released on October 11, 2011, by Saddleup Records.
 The duo was required to change its name because the Naked Brothers Band is a trademark of Paramount Global, the successor of Viacom, which owns the Nickelodeon television channel, on which the television show of the same name aired.

 Background

 The album was recorded in New York in mid-2009 and in Los Angeles over a six-week period from March to April 2010.
 The song "Losing You to the Crowd" was written by Alex while he and his family were on vacation in Australia for the 2009 Kid's Choice Awards in Melbourne.

 Various demos and covers were recorded to promote not only the brothers, but also their official website.
 Those songs include The Beatles' song "A Hard Day's Night" and Bruce Springsteen's "Dancing in the Dark."